evhub/rabbit/README.md

 1+var		# But the normal variable is, now using its new value instead of the default (result = 3)
 ```

-Fifth is the execute operator (:).
+Sixth is the execute operator (:).
 When a colon is placed at before an item with nothing before it, it will execute its argument as a top-level command.
 The basic syntax is:
 ```
 :"x = 5"	# This will execute "x = 5" as a top-level command, setting x to 5
 x			# result = 5
 ```

-Sixth is the all arguments variable (\_\_).
+Seventh is the all arguments variable (\_\_).
 When \_\_ is passed as an argument to a function it sets it to a list of all the arguments passed.
 The basic syntax is:
 ```
 applyplus(__) = __~\x\(x+1)
 ```